Have you ever wondered how to schedule a home improvement project?

-For example, if you’re having your electrics sorted, you’re probably going to want the electrician to sort out more than just one room, whilst he’s around, so you’ll want to schedule his work so that he can come, sort one room and then move onto the next room and then the next and so on.
+For example, if you’re having your electrics sorted, you’re probably going to want the electrician to sort out more than just one room.
+So you’ll want to schedule his work so that he can come, sort one room and then move on to the next room and then the next and so on.

 Part 1 – Time